UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 You can copy this text to a `<name_of_the_file>.py` file and create the `imagenet_calib.txt` file by runing the command `python <name_of_the_file>.py` in the terminal.

-Another way of downloading both the validation data list and training data list for both imagenet datasets is using the script [here](https://github.com/BVLC/caffe/blob/master/data/ilsvrc12/get_ilsvrc_aux.sh).
+To download both the validation data list and training data list for both imagenet datasets, with lists containig the labels, is using the script [here](https://github.com/BVLC/caffe/blob/master/data/ilsvrc12/get_ilsvrc_aux.sh).

 #### TensorFlow version of resnet_v1_50
-This section guides you through a whlole inference application creation for a `resnet_v1_50` model in the TensorFlow framework using the already existing scripts in the `/<xilinx-dnndk-v3.1-download_directory/xilinx_dnndk_v3.1/host/models/TensoFlow/resnet_v1_50` directory.
+This section guides you through the compression and compilation process of an inference application for a `resnet_v1_50` model in the TensorFlow framework.
+We will be using the already existing scripts in the `/<xilinx-dnndk-v3.1-download_directory/xilinx_dnndk_v3.1/host/models/TensoFlow/resnet_v1_50` directory.
 This example follows the steps of the [DNNDK User Guide](https://www.xilinx.com/support/documentation/sw_manuals/ai_inference/v1_6/ug1327-dnndk-user-guide.pdf).
 The actual creation of each of the scripts needed will be explained with detail in section [Network Deployment of DNN pre trained model](#network-deployment-of-dnn-pre-trained-model).

 This example's directory contains several scripts.
 First of all it has the pre-trained model of resnet_v1_50 in the `float_graph` folder.
 The files within this folder are used by the `freeze_graph.sh` to generate the `.pb` file used as imput of the quantization tool.
 This file's content is now displayed.